Nate-Hunter-max/CursedLab/README.md

 # NewProgram
-This is labs 1 course
+Cursed files from 1 course